×

 Steps to Develop Zebulon

-7. Engineering: On May 27, 2025, Douglas County Commissioners approved a contract for $325,000 with Felsburg, Holt & Ullevig (FHU) to investigate long-term and short-term roadway infrastructure needed to support the Zebulon Sports Complex.
+8. Engineering: On May 27, 2025, Douglas County Commissioners approved a contract for $325,000 with Felsburg, Holt & Ullevig (FHU) to investigate long-term and short-term roadway infrastructure needed to support the Zebulon Sports Complex.
 On July 22, 2025, Douglas County Commissioners entered a contract for $410,000 with engineering firm Kimley-Horn to design the land development infrastructure for the proposed site, including grading, roads and utilities (sanitary/sewer, water, electric, gas and fiber).
 The consultant will also estimate the costs to build the site’s land development infrastructure.
 50% of the design and initial estimates for the land development and roadway infrastructure are expected in late September/early October 2025.
+The County has also retained Wember as an owner’s representative for a total of $71,690.

-8. Call for Private Partners: Douglas County will go through a competitive process to partner with private companies to design, build, finance, operate and maintain the various elements of the vision, such as an ice complex, baseball fields and an indoor sports complex.
+9. Call for Private Partners: On Aug.
+15, Douglas County started a competitive process to partner with private companies to design, build, finance, operate, program, and maintain the various elements of the vision, such as an ice complex, baseball fields and an indoor sports complex.
+To ensure a transparent and equitable public process, Douglas County will use the BidNet procurement platform for all applications and communication related to the RFEI.
+View a copy of the RFEI.
+Those interested must participate through the BidNet system.

 What's Next?